formspark/formson/README.md

 Formson is a FormData to JSON converter.

-Features:
+- Lightweight, zero dependencies
+- TypeScript & 100% test coverage
+- Supports:

-- Dot notation for (nested) objects
+  - Dot notation
-- Square bracket notation for (nested) arrays
+  - Square bracket notation
-- Support for data structures combining objects and arrays
+  - Mixed object/array structures
-- Lightweight
-- Zero dependencies
-- TypeScript support
-- 100% test coverage

 Sponsored by <a href="https://formspark.io">Formspark</a>, the simple & powerful form solution for developers.